-As far as the building is concerned, there were originally four dwellings, now combined to make two.
+As far as the building is concerned, the original four dwellings were combined to make two.
 Hence two doors have numbers and letterboxes; the other two have neither.
-They were modernised in 1929, in memory of Thomas Greg, as recorded on plaques attached to the front.
+They were modernised in 1929 and improved further at various times.
 The building was grade 2 listed by Historic England in 1984, ref 1102238.

-It seems the building is still used as an almshouse.
+The building is still used as an almshouse.
 The 2020 accounts reveal that a tenant who had lived in the almshouse for ten years moved out and a new tenant was being sought with the necessary Westmill connections.
-The vacant property has been upgraded in various ways.
-One feature about renting the Charity’s properties is that many are let at below market rates to reflect the charitable origins.
+One feature about renting the Charity’s properties is that many are let at below market rates to reflect their charitable origins.

 The chairman as at 2021 was Lady Julia Carter, of Coles, maintaining the link with Coles.

-It was also reported in the accounts that discussions were under way with the Almshouse Association and the Charity Commission so that the regulations could be modified to reflect modern needs.
+It was also reported in the accounts that discussions were under way with the Almshouse Association and the Charity Commission so that the various aspects of the charity could be modified to reflect modern needs.

 Georef: 536859 227106